l0st3d/clj-oauth/README.markdown

 # Running Tests #

-;; Create a file test/oauth/twitter_keys.clj that contains the consumer key and secret you obtained above
+Create a file test/oauth/twitter_keys.clj that contains the consumer key and secret you obtained from http://twitter.com/oauth_clients/new

 ``` clojure
 (def consumer-key "blah")